 RAM Slots come in pairs or in a particular RAM Slot Order.
 The RAM Slot Order is either 1 and 3 or 2 and 4.

 Why is the RAM Slot Order set as 1 and 3, but not 1 and 2?

 The method of assigning pairs to the RAM Slots is known as ‘the dual channel configuration’.

 Motherboards are designed in such a way: RAMs in each next RAM Slot use the same path of acquiring data from the processor.

 Each RAM chip will have its own path of getting data from the processor this way, hence faster data processing.

 If a pair was set as 1 and 2, both the RAMs would have to use the same path or channel for getting the data, hence slower speed or hindrance in the functioning of the device.

 Which RAM Slots to use first?

 You will first fill in slot 1 and then move towards the next available slots.
-However, in the case of dual channel motherboard, the slots have to be filled as per a RAM Slot Order.
-For pair 1 and 3, fill in slot 1 first, but at the same time, for the pair 2 and 4, fill in slot 2.
+However, in the case of dual-channel motherboard, the slots have to be filled as per a RAM Slot Order.
+For pairs 1 and 3, fill in slot 1 first, but at the same time, for pairs 2 and 4, fill in slot 2.